 - If you have Instagram Highlights, optimize the cover photos on them so they match your branding.

 3) Your content sucks.

-Posting photos and videos is the lifeblood of an Instagram account.
+Posting photos and videos are the lifeblood of an Instagram account.
 Unfortunately, content creation can be difficult to do.
 Some people really have trouble knowing what to post.
 If you don’t have or show promise of good content, there’s no real reason to follow you if you’re still building your brand.

 One of the big reasons why your content is not attracting followers may be because you’re not thinking about how your posts look in your profile.
 A common thing I see a lot is too many promotional posts (like flyers and repetitive cover photos).
 If you don’t have some strategy in mind, it’s going to look like a mess.

-Another common reason it may be unappealing is because you’re not providing value.
+Another common reason it may be unappealing is that you’re not providing value.
 Content often is meant to achieve certain goals through your posts – education, entertainment, inspiration, perspective, informing, personality or connection.
 If this is lacking, it’s going to be harder to get followers.

 4) You post poor quality content.

 Instagram is a visual platform.
 When people are scrolling through their feed, you want people to stop and pay attention to your post.
 Of course, no one expects everyone to have the most professional photos or videos.
 But if you’re photos are blurry, out of focus, too dark or overexposed, your content becomes very unattractive in the feed.